Marcellin College, Bulleen: Sport

-Marcellin College is a member of the Associated Grammar Schools of Victoria in recent years, Marcellin's 1st football team achieved premierships in 2015, 2016 & 2017.
+Marcellin College is a member of the Associated Grammar Schools of Victoria.
 The college was formerly a member of the Associated Catholic Colleges from 1952 to 1963.

 Marcellin is one of many schools that are "renowned" for their production of AFL players in spite of the fact that the school does not issue scholarships to students who may be talented at a particular sport.

 AGSV premierships

 Marcellin has won the following AGSV premierships.